-\textbf{Nocaps Evaluation}.
 We evaluate ExpansionNet v2 over the nocaps validation set.
-In particular, we adopt a single model trained exclusively on Cross-Entropy Loss, using no additional pre-training data sets and the predictions are generated by the standard Beam Search algorithm (beam size 3) in contrast to the CBS \cite{anderson2016guided}.
-A limited comparison is reported in Table \ref{tab:no_caps_eval} which showcases that our model achieves very competitive results among the architectures trained in similar configurations, with a overall lead of 17.6 CIDEr and 1.4 SPICE over the Up-Down model \cite{anderson2018bottom}.
-However, it's worth noting that it is still ultimately outperformed by many recent works such as \cite{hu2022scaling, zhang2021vinvl, li2022blip, li2020oscar} which results are omitted because of a different experiment setup.
+In particular, we adopt a single model trained exclusively on Cross-Entropy Loss, using no additional pre-training data sets.
+The predictions are generated by the standard Beam Search algorithm (beam size 3) in contrast to the CBS \cite{anderson2016guided}.
+A limited comparison is reported in Table \ref{tab:no_caps_eval}, which showcases that our model achieves very competitive results among the architectures trained in similar configurations, with an overall lead of 17.6 CIDEr and 1.4 SPICE over the Up-Down model \cite{anderson2018bottom}.
+It is still ultimately outperformed by recent V+L pre-training-based works